 1) Your Restaurant will require a Point of Sale Terminal –

 ‘Rs 1-3 lacs’.
-There are many point of sale software vendors right now in the market hiring any one will do.
-Almost all of them help you track your inventory and sales on a touchscreen while some even offer app integration that helps you track while away from office.
+There are many point of sale software vendors right now in the market and hiring any one will do.
+Almost all of them help you track your inventory and sales on a touchscreen while some even offer app integration that helps you track the same while away from office.
+You also have to bear annual maintenance and subscription charges in the range of ‘Rs 5,000-20,000’ for some of them.

 2) Proper Ventilation –